Bengaluru Mysuru Expressway Route, Map, Toll Rates, Latest Updates & More

 • Completion Date: 12 March 2023

-The Bengaluru Mysuru Expressway is a 119 km long access-controlled highway in the Indian state of Karnataka.
-With the completion of the Bengaluru Mysuru Expressway, it become easier to travel from Bangalore to Mysore.
+The Bengaluru-Mysuru Expressway is a 119 km long access-controlled highway in the Indian state of Karnataka.
+With the completion of the Bengaluru-Mysuru Expressway, it has become easier to travel from Bangalore to Mysore.
 It takes over three hours to cover the distance from Bangalore to Mysore, sometimes even longer due to traffic.
 The 10-lane National Highway 275 halves the distance from Bangalore to Mysore.

 Bengaluru Mysuru Expressway Route